 And unlike other pest control solutions, you don’t need to keep Fido and the kids out of the way.
 But not with diatomaceous earth, it’s super easy and convenient.
 It is a great all-around ant killer that almost immediately takes effect, and it is biologically safe.

-So, next time you find a few extra mouths to feed at the garden table, reach for the diatomaceous earth, and send them packing.
+So, next time you find a few extra mouths to feed at the garden table, reach for the DE, and send them packing.